This is the multi-page printable view of this section. Click here to print.

 An introduction to Butler.

-The Butler project is all about adding useful features to the client-managed version of Qlik Sense, also known as Qlik Sense Enterprise on Windows, QSEoW.
+The Butler project is all about adding useful features to both the client-managed version of Qlik Sense, also known as Qlik Sense Enterprise on Windows (QSEoW) and Qlik Sense Cloud.

 Some of the features can be used from Sense load scripts, other features provide integration with 3rd party systems.

-Most of Butler’s features try to make daily life for a Qlik Sense administrator a bit easier.
+Most of Butler’s features simply try to make daily life for a Qlik Sense administrator or developer a bit easier.

 The goal is to integrate battle-proven concepts and best-of-breed open-source tools into Butler and thus make them available to developers of Sense apps or those responsible for running Sense clusters.

-In some cases it might be possible to use these tools from within Sense also without Butler - in those cases Butler simply tries to make things easier, lowering the barriers to get started and get things done.
+In some cases it might be possible to use these tools from within Sense also without Butler (for example sending messages to Teams or Slack) - in those cases Butler simply tries to make things easier, lowering the barriers to get started and get things done.

 There is also a clear goal that Butler should be very configurable.
 In practice this means that individual features can be turned on/off as needed, improving security and lowering memory usage.